Drive to Kaindy while visiting Kolsay and Kaindy Lakes

 Big Almaty Lake

-See my post on Big Almaty Lake for more information and the best way to get there.
+See my post on Big Almaty Lake for more information.

 Explore Ile-Alatau National Park

 In addition to being the home of Big Almaty Lake, you can also trek in Ile-Alatau National Park.
-Located on the northern slope of the Zailiysky Alastair range, it covers 772 miles² (2,000 km²) of stunning terrain.
+Located on the northern slope of the Zailiysky Alastair range, it covers 772 miles² (2,000 km²).

 You can find easy trails, and trails that last for days.
-Please do this with a professional guide, however, as permits may be required and there are also bears, snow leopards, and other wild animals in this park.
+Please do this with a professional guide, however, as permits may be required and there are wild animals in this park.

 Visit An Old Cossack Village